aryaxt/OCMapper/README.md

 Complex Mapping
 -------------------------
-Here is a more complex scenario
+Here is a more complex scenario.
-1- The key for date of birth changes from "dateOfBirth" to "dob" 2- Each post has an author and the conversion class (User) doesn't have a similar name
+The key for date of birth changes from "dateOfBirth" to "dob".
+Each post has an author and the conversion class (User) doesn't have a similar name
 ```objective-c
 {
    "firstName"   : "Aryan",